michaelnny/deep_rl_zoo/README.md

 ```

 ## Atari games
-* Due to hardware limitation, for DQN (and the enhancements like double Q, rainbow, IQN, etc.), we set the maximum experience replay size to 200000 instead of 1000000.
 * By default, we uses gym `NoFrameskip-v4` for Atari game, and we omit the need to include 'NoFrameskip' and version in the `environment_name` args, as it will be handled by `create_atari_environment` in the `gym_env.py` module.
 * We don't scale the images before store into experience replay, as that will require 4-5x more RAM, we only scale them inside the model.forward() method.